Subjects and Curriculum | Epsom College

 Years 7 and 8

 Pupils in the Lower School enjoy a practical and entertaining course that focuses on manipulating the elements of music in performance and composition.
-Pupils have one lesson a week and there is a strong emphasis on learning through music-making.
+Pupils have one lesson a week and there is a strong emphasis on singing and learning through music-making.

 Year 9